Zin Desert

-Biblical Desert of Sin
+Desert of Sin

 Similarly named is the Wilderness of Sin.
 Modern English translations make a distinction, but it is not easily evident from the Septuagint and the Vulgate which, apart from a couple of instances, render both Hebrew ṣīn and sîn as "Sin".
 The "Wilderness of Sin" is mentioned by the Bible as being adjacent to Mount Sinai; some consider Sinai to refer to al-Madhbah at Petra, adjacent to the central Arabah, and it is thus eminently possible that the "Wilderness of Sin" and the "Wilderness of Zin" are the same place.

 Identification

-As of 1899, most scholars, as well as traditional sources, identified the Wilderness of Zin as being part of the Arabah.
+As of 1899, most scholars, as well as traditional sources, identified the Wilderness of Zin as being part of the Aravah.

 Modern Desert of Zin

 Modern Israel has adopted the name for a specific southern desert area, which might or might not be identical with the biblical Wilderness of Zin.

 It was this region that the British Arabist and adventurer T. E. Lawrence was exploring in a military survey for the British army when he was drafted into service.
 His expedition, funded by the Palestine Exploration Fund, included a survey of the entire Negev Desert.